wronawiktor/docs/docs/kubernetes/cluster-operations.md

 kubectl get nodes
 ```

-Remove the node taint from worker1:
+Remove the node taint from `worker1`:

 ```shell
 kubectl taint node worker1 node-role.kubernetes.io/worker-
 ```

-Repeat this opeation but this time use the `cordon` subcommand:
+Repeat this operation, but this time use the `cordon` subcommand:

 ```shell
 kubectl cordon worker1